 This Goofy Mac Bug Lets You Freeze a Window Askew While Remaining Functional

-A quirky bug in Mac OS X lets you freeze any window half-way through the minimize animation, providing for a completely askew window that retains the intended functionality.
-Obviously this isn’t particularly useful, but it can be fun to use and it’s very easy to replicate, here’s how to do it:
+A quirky bug in Mac OS X lets you freeze any window half-way through the minimize animation, providing for a completely askew window that retains the intended functionality of that minimized window.

 - Head to System Preferences and go to the “Dock” settings, and make sure “Genie effect” is selected as the minimize option

 - Minimize any window (this is most fun with functional windows like text editors or videos that are actively playing) to send it to the Dock by clicking the yellow button